paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Subsec. (b).
 Pub.
 L. 104–303, § 233(2), struck out “(b) Public Participation.—” before “The Secretary shall ensure”, and substituted “section” for “subsection” in two places.

 #### Forecast-Informed Reservoir Operations
 Pub.
+L. 118–272, div.
+A, title I, § 1162, Jan.
+4, 2025, 138 Stat.
+3047, provided that: “(a) In General.—In updating a water control manual for any reservoir constructed, owned, or operated by the Secretary [of the Army], including a reservoir for which the Secretary is authorized to prescribe regulations for the use of storage allocated for flood control or navigation pursuant to section 7 of the Act of December 22, 1944 ([33 U.S.C.
+709](./chapter-015-flood-control.md#section-709)), the Secretary shall, to the maximum extent practicable, incorporate the use of forecast-informed reservoir operations, subject to the availability of appropriations. “(b) Guidelines.—The Secretary, in coordination with relevant Federal and State agencies and non-Federal interests, shall issue clear and concise guidelines for incorporating the use of forecast-informed reservoir operations into water control manuals for reservoirs described in subsection (a). “(c) Assessment.—“(1) Requirement.—The Secretary shall carry out an assessment of geographically diverse reservoirs described in subsection (a) to determine the viability of using forecast-informed reservoir operations at such reservoirs. “(2) Priority areas.—In carrying out the assessment described in paragraph (1), the Secretary shall include an assessment of—“(A) each reservoir located in the South Pacific Division of the Corps of Engineers; and “(B) reservoirs located in each of the Northwestern Division and the South Atlantic Division of the Corps of Engineers. “(3) Consultation.—In carrying out this subsection, the Secretary [of the Army] shall consult with relevant Federal and State agencies and non-Federal interests. “(d) Savings Provision.—Nothing in this section preempts or affects any State water law or any interstate compact governing water, or otherwise restricts, affects, or amends any other law or the authority of any department, instrumentality, or agency of the United States related to the operation of reservoirs described in subsection (a).”

+#### Emergency Drought Operations Pilot Program
+Pub.
+L. 118–272, div.
+A, title I, § 1164, Jan.
+4, 2025, 138 Stat.
+3048, provided that: “(a) Definition of Covered Project.—In this section, the term ‘covered project’ means a project—“(1) that is located in the State of California, the State of Nevada, or the State of Arizona; and “(2)(A) of the Corps of Engineers for which water supply is an authorized purpose; or “(B) for which the Secretary [of the Army] develops a water control manual under section 7 of the Act of December 22, 1944 ([33 U.S.C.
+709](./chapter-015-flood-control.md#section-709)). “(b) Emergency Operation During Drought.—Consistent with other authorized project purposes and in coordination with the non-Federal interest, in operating a covered project during a drought emergency in the project area, the Secretary may carry out a pilot program to operate the covered project with water supply as the primary project purpose. “(c) Updates.—In carrying out this section, the Secretary may update the water control manual for a covered project to include drought operations and contingency plans. “(d) Requirements.—In carrying out subsection (b), the Secretary [of the Army] shall ensure that—“(1) operations described in that subsection—“(A) are consistent with water management deviations and drought contingency plans in the water control manual for the covered project; “(B) impact only the flood pool managed by the Secretary; and “(C) shall not be carried out in the event of a forecast or anticipated flood or weather event that would require flood risk management to take precedence; “(2) to the maximum extent practicable, the Secretary uses forecast-informed reservoir operations; and “(3) the covered project returns to the operations that were in place prior to the use of the authority provided under that subsection at a time determined by the Secretary, in coordination with the non-Federal interest. “(e) Contributed Funds.—The Secretary may receive and expend funds contributed by a non-Federal interest to carry out activities under this section. “(f) Report.—“(1) In general.—Not later than 2 years after the date of enactment of this Act [Jan.
+4, 2025], the Secretary [of the Army] shall submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the pilot program carried out under this section. “(2) Inclusions.—The Secretary shall include in the report under paragraph (1) a description of the activities of the Secretary that were carried out for each covered project and any lessons learned from carrying out those activities. “(g) Limitations.—Nothing in this section—“(1) affects, modifies, or changes the authorized purposes of a covered project; “(2) affects existing Corps of Engineers authorities, including authorities with respect to navigation, hydropower, flood damage reduction, and environmental protection and restoration; “(3) affects the ability of the Corps of Engineers to provide for temporary deviations; “(4) affects the application of a cost-share requirement under section 101, 102, or 103 of the Water Resources Development Act of 1986 ([33 U.S.C.
+2211](./chapter-036-water-resources-development.md#section-2211), 2212, 2213); “(5) supersedes or modifies any written agreement between the Federal Government and a non-Federal interest that is in effect on the date of enactment of this Act; “(6) supersedes or modifies any amendment to an existing multistate water control plan for the Colorado River Basin, if applicable; “(7) affects any water right in existence on the date of enactment of this Act; “(8) preempts or affects any State water law or interstate compact governing water; “(9) affects existing water supply agreements between the Secretary and the non-Federal interest; or “(10) affects any obligation to comply with the provisions of any Federal or State environmental law, including—“(A) the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.); “(B) the Federal Water Pollution Control Act ([33 U.S.C.
+1251](./chapter-026-water-pollution-prevention-and-control.md#section-1251) et seq.); and “(C) the Endangered Species Act of 1973 ([16 U.S.C.
+1531](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1531&num=0&edition=prelim) et seq.).”

+#### Forecast-Informed Reservoir Operations
+Pub.
 L. 117–263, div.
 H, title LXXXI, § 8303(c), Dec.
 23, 2022, 136 Stat.
 3777, provided that: “(1) In general.—The Secretary [of the Army] is authorized to carry out a research study pilot program at 1 or more dams owned and operated by the Secretary in the North Atlantic Division of the Corps of Engineers to assess the viability of forecast-informed reservoir operations in the eastern United States. “(2) Report.—Not later than 1 year after completion of the research study pilot program under paragraph (1), the Secretary shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate a report on the results of the research study pilot program.”

 #### Dam Optimization